Temple police officer shooting: What we know

 The fatal shooting of a Temple officer comes as concerns have continued to grow about crime around the university's campus.

-School officials, including president Jason Wingard, discussed the fatal shooting on Saturday night.
+School officials, including president Jason Wingard, discussed the fatal shooting Saturday night.

 "Tonight, I am devastated.
 The entire University community is devastated," Wingard said.
 "We are heartbroken.
 We are heartbroken tonight.
 One of our beloved police officers at Temple University has lost his life tonight.
 I just met with his wife, and his family, and his fellow police officers.
 There are no words to convey just how heartbroken we all are.
 I spoke with Governor [Josh] Shapiro and Mayor [Jim] Kenney tonight, and they have offered their full support.
 Tonight, I just ask you all in the Philadelphia community to pray for our beloved brother.
 Please pray for the Temple community.
 Tonight is a very sad loss."